Media Hermes

 The Three Categories of Media Companies

 Old "monopolies" like omnibus newspapers are dying in the U.S., but new ones, like Google or Cisco, are rising.
 What is happening right now is not only convergence of technologies, but fusion and evolution of industries as well.
+The problem is how to define key concepts in times of rapid change.
+For example, what is a media company.

 According to Merriam Webster Online Dictionary, we have had ‘media’ since 1842.
 However, the meaning of mass media seems to have originated only later, 1923, and in the field of advertising.
 So, according to etymology, ads and media belong together.